rondotdll/SwiftfulCrypto/README.md

 # Simple crypto app made in SwiftUI
-Created as an first step on my journey to learn Swift for a future project (*epic foreshadow!1!!*)
+Created as a first step on my journey to learn Swift for a future project (*epic foreshadow!1!!*)

 Thank you to [@SwiftfulThinking](https://github.com/swiftfulthinking) for the awesome free learning materials!